nikolayg/nikgrozev-website/_posts/blog/2023-07-28-java-api-starter.md

 }
 ```

-Now we can build and run an executable jar file:
+Now we can build and run the executable jar file:

 ```bash
 # Clean up, compile and rebuild